 Lake Pend Oreille is the largest lake in Idaho at 43 miles across, as well as the gem of our state's panhandle.
 At over 1,100 feet deep in some parts, it is also the 5th deepest lake in the nation.

 What you might not know is that the Pend Oreille is a glacial lake, formed by ice moving south from Canada.
 While naturally sourced, the waters are made slightly larger by the Albeni Falls dam.
 Today, this natural wonder and expanse of crystal clear water is beloved not only for its beauty, but for its history.
-The Kalispel pictographs dot many of the rocky shores while Farragut State Park at the Northern tip adjoins the Navy's submarine research center at Bayview, called the Acoustic Research Detachment.
+The Kalispel pictographs dot many of the rocky shores while Farragut State Park adjoins the Navy's submarine research center at Bayview, called the Acoustic Research Detachment.
 Lake Pend Orielle's depth is such that it mimics the properties of open ocean.

 2. Bruneau Sand Dunes